ClickMinded/woocommerce-gateway-paypal-powered-by-braintree-fork/README.md

 With this gateway, you can **securely sell your products** online using Hosted Fields, which help you meet security requirements without sacrificing flexibility or an integrated checkout process.
 Hosted Fields, similar to iFrames, are hosted on PayPal's servers but fit inside the checkout form elements on your site, providing a **secure, seamless** means for customers to share their payment information.

 Braintree for WooCommerce supports tokenization, letting your customers save their credit cards or connect their PayPal account for faster, easier subsequent checkouts.
-The gateway also supports <a href="https://woocommerce.com/products/woocommerce-subscriptions/" target="_blank">WooCommerce Subscriptions</a> to let you sell products with recurring billing and <a href="https://woocommerce.com/products/woocommerce-pre-orders/" target="_blank">WooCommerce Pre-Orders</a>, which supports accepting payments for upcoming products as they ship or up-front.
+The gateway also supports <a href="https://woocommerce.com/products/woocommerce-subscriptions/" target="_blank">WooCommerce Subscriptions</a> to let you sell products with recurring billing and <a href="https://woocommerce.com/products/woocommerce-pre-orders/" target="_blank">WooCommerce Pre-Orders</a>, which supports accepting payments for upcoming products as they ship or up-front but it's important to understand that enabling tokenization in the settings will create a billing agreement ID.
+This billing agreement ID is necessary for future transactions when tokenization is enabled.
+If a user does not intend to use the same payment method for future transactions, they can disable tokenization to avoid creating a billing agreement ID.

 = Powering Advanced Payments =